 You will feel the fluidity of the door handle movement, the solidity of the controls, the smoothness of the interior materials, the softness of the armrests.

-You will hear the precision of the door mechanisms, the thud on closure of the glove box door, the harmony of the warning tones.
+You will hear the precision of the door mechanisms, the thud on closure of the glove box door, the harmony of the audible tones.

-All of these sensory inputs will allow your brain to subconsciously determine if you are assessing a vehicle of superior quality that is worthy of a price premium.
+All of these sensory inputs will allow you to subconsciously determine if you are assessing a vehicle of superior quality that is worthy of a price premium.

 Understanding perception and dissecting each sensory input is the first step in designing products that will not just satisfy but delight all of the senses and give the customer that initial "wow".